Analyzing Office Actions

 1. The "Regenerated Summary" tab shows the language of the identified rejections/objections/allowances as re-summarized by ClaimMaster using specific summary/citation preferences.

-1. To generate a shell OA response (available in Pro+Shells and Lite+Shells versions), switch to the Generate an OA Response tab.
+1. To generate a shell OA response (available in +Shells versions), switch to the Generate an OA Response tab.